Vancouver poised to become LNG bunkering hub

 Tilbury Pacific is well-located to fuel the marine industry.
 LNG from FortisBC’s adjacent Tilbury facility will be supplied to Tilbury Pacific customers through an LNG line.
 The project is also situated on the site of a former sawmill on the Fraser River and is accessible along established shipping routes.

-After years of planning, consulting with the community and refining the design, the jetty project is engaged in an environmental assessment process with the goal of having a temporary bunkering berth in service as soon as 2020 and a permanent berth by 2022.
+After years of planning, consulting with the community and refining the design, the jetty project is engaged in an environmental assessment process.

 The Vancouver Fraser Port Authority, is also working with stakeholders to facilitate the development of an LNG bunkering hub.
 In March 2019, the VFPA joined SEA\LNG, the multi-sector industry coalition aiming to accelerate the widespread adoption of liquefied natural gas (LNG) as a marine fuel.
 They are the first North American Port to join the coalition.